FOSSEE/sdes-stscripts/Latex/Latex6/latex_math_biblo_beamer_script.rst

 ..
 R4

+In general, it is advised to use the AMS-LaTeX bundle to typeset mathematics in LaTeX.
+AMS-LaTeX is a collection of packages and classes for mathematical typesetting.

+We load amsmath by issuing the \usepackage{amsmath} in the preamble.It must be noted that amsmath is included in the base distribution of LaTex, in atleast the most recent versions.

 Math formulae can be embedded in two ways.
 One is inline, and the other way is to enclose them in a dedicated environment as and when required.
 The first method is also called text style and second method is also called